JetBrains/teamcity-fxcop/README.txt

 Installation
 ============

-FxCop support bundled with TeamCity 4.
+FxCop support bundled with TeamCity 4 and higher.

 Current sources provided as reference for plugin writers.